lucaslingle/distributional/README.md

 ### Documentation
 To read the documentation online, you can go to https://distributional.readthedocs.io.

-To read the documentation locally, first install the docs dependencies as outlined above then run ```mkdocs serve``` in the project directory.
+To read the documentation locally, install the docs dependencies then run ```mkdocs serve``` in the project directory.

 ### Basic usage